KarelZe/thesis/references/obsidian/📑notes/⭕Self-Training classifier notes.md

 ## Self-Learning, self-training, etc.

+Self-training is a commonly used technique for semi-supervised learning.
+In selftraining a classifier is first trained with the small amount of labeled data.
+The classifier is then used to classify the unlabeled data.
+Typically the most confident unlabeled points, together with their predicted labels, are added to the training set.
+The classifier is re-trained and the procedure repeated.
+Note the classifier uses its own predictions to teach itself.
+The procedure is also called self-teaching or bootstrapping (not to be confused with the statistical procedure with the same name).
+The generative model and EM approach of section 2 can be viewed as a special case of ‘soft’ self-training.
+One can imagine that a classification mistake can reinforce itself.
+Some algorithms try to avoid this by ‘unlearn’ unlabeled points if the prediction confidence drops below a threshold.
+Self-training has been applied to several natural language processing tasks.
+Yarowsky (1995) uses self-training for word sense disambiguation, e.g. deciding whether the word ‘plant’ means a living organism or a factory in a give context.
+Riloff et al. (2003) uses it to identify subjective nouns.
+Maeireizo et al. (2004) classify dialogues as ‘emotional’ or ‘non-emotional’ with a procedure involving two classifiers.Self-training has also been applied to parsing and machine translation.
+Rosenberg et al. (2005) apply self-training to object detection systems from images, and show the semi-supervised technique compares favorably with a stateof-the-art detector.
+Self-training is a wrapper algorithm, and is hard to analyze in general.
+However, for specific base learners, there has been some analyzer’s on convergence.
+See e.g. (Haffari & Sarkar, 2007; Culp & Michailidis, 2007).

 “Probably the earliest idea about using unlabeled data in classification is selflearning, which is also known as self-training, self-labeling, or decision-directed self-learning learning.
 This is a wrapper-algorithm that repeatedly uses a supervised learning method.
 It starts by training on the labeled data only.
 In each step a part of the unlabeled points is labeled according to the current decision function; then the supervised method is retrained using its own predictions as additional labeled points.
 This idea has appeared in the literature already for some time (e.g., Scudder (1965); Fralick (1967); Agrawala (1970)).